Staff Profiles by Staff Name

 In 2009 he was awarded an Australian Learning and Teaching Council citation for outstanding contribution to student learning.

-In 2017, he held a visiting professorship in history at Southern Adventist University in Tennessee, USA.
+In 2017, he was Visiting Professor in history at Southern Adventist University in Tennessee, USA.

-Daniel is also an artist who has produced cartoons, poetry and three albums of original music.
+Daniel is also a musician and has recorded three albums of original music.

 The Man the Anzacs Revered: William 'Fighting Mac' McKenzie, Anzac Chaplain.
 Warburton: Signs Publishing, 2015